Sacred Circle Dance Outaouais

 It is my great joy to share this creative and embodied practice that cultivates embodied presence, fosters a sense of belonging, welcomes the rhythms and lessons of each season, that helps us explore and deepen our connection to the land we have the great fortune to live with.

 Sacred Circle Dance is a contemporary and embodied spiritual practice with ancient roots.

 This embodied dance practice was born and incubated in the intentional community of Findhorn in Scotland in the 1970’s and has since spread to countries all over the world.
 The music and the dances are a mix of traditional and contemporary to help us explore how something ancient like dancing in a circle can have resonance and serve today.

 Today, in the hurried and tumultuous times we are living, there can be a longing for spaciousness, alignment, and deep connection.
 Sacred Circle Dance can give us a taste inner calm, of belonging, and of being part of the great creative forces and the web of existence.
 In a circle – a form that evokes unity and wholeness – all are equal, all are one.

-Sacred Circle Dance is one of the ways I have found to explore my connection (or lack of connection) to my own indigenous roots and ancestry, and I am aware how tricky this is since my ancestors, culture and traditions come from another continent.
+Sacred Circle Dance is one of the ways I have found to explore my connection to my own indigenous roots and ancestry, and I am aware how tricky this is since my ancestors, culture and traditions come from another continent.
 I took my first step into the world of Sacred Circle Dancing in Ottawa in 2001.
 Slowly and with encouragement from my teacher, June Watts, and fellow dancers, I developed my own approach and have been facilitating Sacred Circle Dance since 2012 to build relationship with the land using the eight sacred festivals of the year as anchor points.